Armagh and Monaghan Set for Ulster Final After Record Win and Dramatic Comeback

 Why It Matters

 The weekend's results have set up a fascinating Ulster final.
 Armagh's performance was a declaration of their credentials as not just Ulster contenders, but potential All-Ireland challengers.
 Their attacking prowess and the depth of their squad make them a formidable proposition for any team.
 Monaghan's victory was a testament to their incredible spirit and experience.
-To come back from such a deficit against a quality side like Derry demonstrates a level of belief and character that cannot be coached.
+To come back from such a deficit against a quality side like Derry, and to win it with a goalkeeper's two-point free in extra time, demonstrates a level of belief and character that cannot be coached.
 The final will be a clash of two contrasting styles: Armagh's explosive, attacking football against Monaghan's dogged, never-say-die attitude.
 It promises to be a classic Ulster final, full of passion, intensity, and drama.

 Local Impact

 The prospect of an Ulster final has generated huge excitement in both counties.
 In Armagh, there is a growing belief that this could be the year they end their long wait for a provincial title, which stretches back to 2008.
 The record-breaking win over Down has the Orchard County's passionate supporters dreaming of glory.
 In Monaghan, the nature of their comeback has galvanised the county.
-The 'Farney Army' are renowned for their loyal support, and they will travel in huge numbers for the final, confident that their team's battle-hardened players can find a way to win.
-The final will be a major social and sporting occasion, bringing a significant economic boost to the host town of Clones.
+The 'Farney Army' are renowned for their loyal support, and they will travel in huge numbers for the final at Clones, confident that their battle-hardened players can find a way to win.
+The final will be a major social and sporting occasion, bringing a significant economic boost to the host town of Clones and the surrounding area.

 What's Next

-The focus for both teams now turns to the Ulster final in two weeks' time.
+The focus for both teams now turns to the Ulster final on Sunday, May 17th at St Tiernach's Park, Clones.
 Managers Kieran McGeeney and Vinny Corey will be analysing the semi-finals and plotting a path to victory.
 Armagh will look to replicate their attacking fluency, while Monaghan will work on a plan to contain the Orchard County's potent forward line.
 For the neutral, it is a mouth-watering prospect.
-For the supporters of Armagh and Monaghan, the next two weeks will be filled with nervous anticipation ahead of one of the biggest days in the Irish sporting calendar.
-Read more GAA coverage on The42.ie.
+For the supporters of Armagh and Monaghan, the next two weeks will be filled with nervous anticipation ahead of one of the biggest days in the Ulster sporting calendar.